joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/19/your-money/interest-rates-federal-student-loans.html?searchResultPosition=8

 **Andy Rourke, Bassist for the Smiths, Dies at 59**\
-`Mr. Rourke was a key, if habitually unsung, part of the influential British band’s success.
-He died of pancreatic cancer, his bandmate Johnny Marr said.`\
+`He was a key, if habitually unsung, part of the influential British band’s success, playing on all of its most well-known songs.`\
 https://nytimes.com/2023/05/19/arts/music/andy-rourke-the-smiths-dead.html?searchResultPosition=9

 **Small Earthquake Hits Just North of New York City**\